 Integrated NCD programs implemented through a primary health care approach are an affordable and sustainable way for countries to tackle hypertension.

-Our programs in Lesotho, India and Vietnam provide access to information, screening and treatment to those at risk of developing the condition.
+PSI’s programs in India, Kenya, Ethiopia, Myanmar, and Vietnam provide access to information, screening and treatment to those at risk of developing the condition.

 We work directly with both formal and informal providers to strengthen their ability to offer patients and communities care and support to manage hypertension and other chronic conditions.
 Our programs equip physicians, nurses, pharmacists, and community educators with tools and resources to educate and inform their clients about the risk of hypertension, prevention measures, treatment options, and lifestyle changes that can improve overall health.